José Ramírez (pitcher): Sugar Land Skeeters

 On February 5, 2020, Ramírez signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 Ramírez did not play a game for the team due to the cancellation of the ALPB season because of the COVID-19 pandemic and became a free agent after the year.

 New Jersey Jackals

 On February 18, 2022, Ramírez signed with the New Jersey Jackals of the Frontier League.
+He made 21 appearances for the Jackals, logging a 4–3 record and 3.00 ERA with 48 strikeouts across 27 innings of work.
+Ramírez became a free agent following the season.